Getting kids involved in youth sports is an investment in their growth, but the financial burden can't be ignored.

 Regardless of the format, every youth sports sponsorship pitch or proposal should include these essential elements:

-Securing sports sponsorships can be a game-changer for your team, but we know that networking, creating proposals, and delivering pitches can feel overwhelming.
+Securing sports sponsorships can be a game-changer for your team, but we know that networking, creating proposals, and delivering pitches can be time-consuming and overwhelming.

-With RaiseRight, your sports team can earn up to five times more than traditional fundraisers—in fact, the highest-earning athletic group earned $103,375 in 2024!
+With RaiseRight, your sports team can earn up to 5x more than traditional fundraisers—in fact, the highest-earning athletic group earned $112,064 in 2025!

 Download The RaiseRight Fundraising Playbook to learn more about RaiseRight.
-Or, get started today by enrolling for free!
+Or, get started today for free: